 - Episode title is where you’ll enter the optional title of the episode.
 By default, it will be named “Episode 1”, “Episode 2”, etc.

 - Episode text gives you two options to upload the meat of your episode.
 You can either upload a .DOC/.DOCX file with your text, or you can input it directly.
+DOC/DOCX files are the only file you can upload, and you can only upload one chapter at a time, meaning you will need a separate DOCX file for each chapter.
+We'll talk more about what to do with all those DOCX files if you want to combine them into a book later.

 Author notes is an optional space that gives you the opportunity to say a few words about your episode after the reader has read it.
 You can input your note in this field.